Upabjojr/sympy/docs/tutorial/manipulation.rst

 Now we get to our final expression, ``x*y + x**2``.
 This is the addition of our last two objects.
-The Diofant class for addition is :class:`~diofant.core.add.Add`, so, as you might expect, to create this object, we also could use
+The Diofant class for addition is :class:`~sympy.core.add.Add`, so, as you might expect, to create this object, we also could use

     >>> Add(Pow(x, 2), Mul(x, y))